ApplyBoard/htn-challenge-2019/README.md

 * The winner of the ApplyBoard lightning challenge will receive a brand new Nintendo Switch! 🎮

 **BRONZE Tier (Sucessful submission)**
-* By completing this lightning challenge and submitting a pull request with the correct answer in any of the 3 languages you will receive a **ApplyBoard reusable straw**!
+* By completing this lightning challenge and submitting a pull request with the correct answer in any of the 3 languages you will receive an **ApplyBoard reusable straw**!
 Educate the world while saving the environment 🌲